 If the property is close to a beach, then items like beach chairs, a large umbrella, beach towels, and sand toys for kids are great to include.
 Of course, a pool and hot tub are always in demand as well.

-Here’s a quick recap of the top amenities to include at your vacation rental property if you’d like to improve the guest experience:
+Here’s a quick recap of the top amenities to include at your vacation rental property if you’d like to make your vacation rental a 5-star experience:

 - High-speed WiFi with the password included in your welcome binder